Alisson Cassiano

-Alisson Dias Tavares Cassiano (born 28 May 1994), known as Alisson Cassiano, is a Brazilian professional footballer who plays as a centre-back for Botafogo-SP.
+Alisson Dias Tavares Cassiano (born 28 May 1994), known as Alisson Cassiano, is a Brazilian professional footballer who plays as a centre-back for Brusque.

 Career

 With spells in the youth sectors of EC Santo André and Guaratinguetá, Alisson Cassiano began his career as a professional at Joinville in 2014.
 He later played for Unaí, Santos B and Portuguesa Santista, where he was champion of the fourth division of São Paulo in 2016.
 He returned to Joinville in 2017, and in the following years he played for Moto Club, São Bento, Patrocinense and Treze, where he won the state championship in 2020.

 After another spell at Patrocinense and ABC in 2021, he arrived at EC Vitória in 2022, but did not stay for more than 3 months, being negotiated with Vila Nova, where he played until the end of 2022.
 He played in the 2023 Campeonato Paulista for Ferroviária, where he ended up relegated, and in June, he was announced as a reinforcement by Sport Recife, where he was state champion in 2024 and remains to this day.

 On 24 June 2024 he scored an own goal eighteen seconds into the match, against Novorizontino.
 For the 2025 season, Cassiano signed with Botafogo-SP.